Some dog owners are more than welcome to discover their dog is pregnant; for others, it's something they're completely unprepared for.

 What to Feed a Pregnant Dog

-You will need to feed your dog high-quality, higher-calorie food during pregnancy, and like humans, you can expect her to gain weight.
-When it comes to feeding your pregnant dog, it’s important to get advice from your vet.
+When it comes to feeding your pregnant dog, it's important to get advice from your vet.
 This is especially true if your dog has any specific dietary requirements or medical conditions to consider.
-It’s important to make any dietary changes slowly.
+It's important to make any dietary changes slowly to prevent any risks of vomiting or diarrhoea.

-- Weeks 1 - 2: no extra feed is required if your dog was a healthy weight pre-pregnancy.
+- Weeks 1 - 2: No extra feed is required if your dog was a healthy weight pre-pregnancy.

-- Week 3: there may be a temporary reduction in your dog’s appetite.
+- Week 3: There may be a temporary reduction in your dog's appetite.

-- Weeks 4 - 5: gradually increase daily food intake.
+- Weeks 4 - 5: Gradually increase daily food intake.
 Aim for your dog to be eating around 25-50% more calories than usual by the time she gives birth.
 You may need to move her on to a higher-calorie food (as recommended by your vet) as heavily pregnant bitches may be unable to consume enough of a lower-energy diet.

-- Weeks 6 - 9: provide several small feeds daily because space in her tummy will get smaller as the puppies grow.
+- Weeks 6 - 9: Provide several small feeds daily because space in her tummy will get smaller as the puppies grow.

-Your pregnant dog should be exercised as normal, but avoid hard physical activity, particularly in the very early stages and later stages of pregnancy.
+When it comes to exercising a pregnant dog, you're fine to go ahead and continue with your normal routine.
+But avoid hard physical activity, particularly in the very early stages and later stages of pregnancy.

 How to Prepare for Your Dog Giving Birth

-This is an exciting time, but preparation is everything to ensure the safe arrival of your pooch’s pups!
 Make sure you have a big enough whelping or birthing box for the newborn puppies.
-This is simply a large bed, with raised sides.
-It should be large enough for your bitch to move about in, stretch out and have space for the pups too.
+This is simply a large bed with raised sides.
+It should be large enough for your bitch to move about, stretch out, and have space for the pups, too.

 The sides should be raised to keep the puppies in, but low enough that the bitch can get in and out easily.
 Prepare the whelping box a few weeks before the puppies are due so Mum can get used to sleeping in it and is settled for the birth.
-Water should be provided but be raised off the ground, so that puppies can’t fall into it.
+Water should be provided, but raised off the ground, so that puppies can't fall into it.

 What Are the Signs a Dog Is in Labour?

-The uterus (womb) will be contracting and the cervix will dilate.
-Although you might see a clear and watery vaginal discharge, you won’t notice abdominal contractions or straining at this stage.
+The uterus (womb) will be contracting, and the cervix will dilate.
+Although you might see a clear and watery vaginal discharge, you won't notice abdominal contractions or straining at this stage.

 Stage two is labour and occurs separately for each puppy.
 It begins when the bitch starts straining and ends when a puppy is born.
-Typically, there shouldn’t be more than 1 - 2 hours between puppies, although varies greatly and your dog's vaginal discharge during stage two may be clear or bloody.
+Typically, there shouldn't be more than 1 - 2 hours between puppies, although it varies greatly, and your dog's vaginal discharge during stage two may be clear or bloody.
 Typically, bitches continue to nest between deliveries and may nurse and groom puppies.

-Stage three is the delivery of the placenta.
-The placenta is attached to Mum’s womb throughout pregnancy and connects to the puppy via the umbilical cord.
-After birth, the umbilical cord breaks and the placenta then detaches from the womb and is passed out of the vagina.
-Bitches often deliver puppies and placenta alternately until delivery is complete, but sometimes two puppies will be born followed by two placentae.
+After birth, the umbilical cord breaks, and the placenta then detaches from the womb and is passed out of the vagina.
+Bitches often deliver puppies and placenta alternately until delivery is complete, but sometimes two puppies will be born, followed by two placentae.

 Keep a check that the same number of placentas and puppies have been delivered.
 Retained placentas can make the bitch poorly and will need veterinary attention.

-A dog pregnancy can be a joyous time and the safe arrival of beautiful healthy puppies is always exciting.
-It’s important to work closely with your vet to care for your pregnant dog.
-This will ensure your dog and her puppies stay in the best possible health and you can feel confident you have the support you need too.
+A dog pregnancy can be a joyous time, and the safe arrival of beautiful, healthy puppies is always exciting.
+It's important to work closely with your vet to care for your pregnant dog.
+This will ensure your dog and her puppies stay in the best possible health, and you can feel confident you have the support you need, too.

 Everypaw Dog Insurance